nansencenter/openwind/README.md

 - winddir is either:
   - a file readable by Nansat, containing wind direction (U10 and V10)
   - an integer indicating constant wind direction (0 from North, 90 from East etc)
-  - the string 'archive': matching wind field is obtained from local file archive (not yet implemented)
-  - the string 'online' [DEFAULT]: NCEP GFS model wind is downloaded from NCEP NOMADS, if available for the time of the SAR image
+  - None or omitted [DEFAULT]: NCEP GFS model wind is downloaded from NCEP NOMADS, if available for the time of the SAR image

 - pixelsize is given in meters (500 m by default).
 Use pixelsize='fullres' for no resizing (usually not recommended).